AWhitleyGA/agora/README.md

 ### Bronze Level (MVP)
 * User can view all products for sale, organized by category
-* User can add a listed product to their cart
+* User can list an item to sell
 * User can add a listed product to their cart
 * User can 'checkout' their cart to create an order for the products in their cart